 American-Hellenic Chamber of Commerce

-amcham.gr

-H
+AmCham.gr

+Directory 2024

+Accounting Solutions

-Making business better
+Making Business Better

-ACCOUNTING .
-PAYROLL .
-TAX
+FINANCE | PAYROLL | TAX

-www.asnetwork.gr

-f asnetwork.gr
+www.accountingsolutions.gr

+member of

-Accounting Solutions, established in 2000, has vast experience and high level of expertise in the field of financial, accounting, payroll, tax and advisory services, with extensive clientele and know-how.
+FINANCE | PAYROLL | TAX Accounting Solutions, established in 2000, has vast experience and high level of expertise in the field of financial, accounting, payroll, tax and advisory services, with extensive clientele and know-how.
 As such, we are trusted by some of the largest companies of both the public and private sector as well as by several small and medium-sized businesses operating in Greece.
-350 Multinational & Greek Clients Managing > 20.000 Payroll Accounts 120 Highly Experienced Professionals High Operating Standards and Quality CertificationsISO 9001ISO 27001ISO 22301
+IN NUMBERS

+350

+120

+Payroll Accounts Managed

+Multinational & Greek Clients

+Highly Experienced Professionals

+QUALITY CERTIFICATIONS